 To solidify regional economic goals, improve the climate for local entrepreneurs, and coordinate available resources for startups, UCR hosted two days of meetings during the summer that brought together more than 80 officials from business, government, business support groups, and academic institutions in Riverside, San Bernardino, and Imperial Valley counties.
 Their brainstorming sessions aimed to bolster economic growth by encouraging innovation, supporting local startups, and creating job opportunities.

-Participants identified four focus areas to improve the region’s entrepreneurial climate: capital access, communication, coordination between groups and entities, and the physical and program infrastructure needed for entrepreneurs to gain market share more quickly.
+Participants identified four focus areas to improve the region’s entrepreneurial climate: capital access, communications, coordination between groups and entities, and the physical and program infrastructure needed for entrepreneurs to gain market share more quickly.
 They then formed four committees, one for each area of focus.

 “Now, the committees in those four areas are deciding their charge, objectives, and plans,” Ochoa said.